One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: The abelian quotient of the classical -algebra

 Since Premet's map \eqref{e:Premetsmap} is surjective and restricts to a dimension preserving bijection from some subset, the theorem follows.

 \begin{Remark} Premet asked whether the abelian quotient $U(\g,e)^\ab$ of a finite $W$-algebra is reduced \cite[Question 3.1]{Pr10}.
-Combining Proposition~\ref{P:relatingabelianisations} with Theorem~\ref{T:generalreduced} we are able to give an affirmative answer in the case of classical Lie algebras.
+Combining Proposition~\ref{P:relatingabelianisations} with Theorem~\ref{T:generalreduced} we have given an affirmative answer in the case of classical Lie algebras.

 The problem of understanding whether $U(\g,e)^\ab$ is reduced for exceptional Lie algebra is rather subtle.
-The methods of this paper will certainly not work in general: in the introduction to \cite{Pr14} it is explained that there are four orbits in exceptional Lie algebra such that the associated finite $W$-algebra is known to admit precisely two one dimensional representations (these correspond to the first four columns of \cite[Table~1]{PT20}).
+The methods of this paper will certainly not work in general: in the introduction to \cite{Pr14} it is explained that there are four orbits in exceptional Lie algebra such that the associated finite $W$-algebra is known to admit precisely two one dimensional representations (these correspond to the first four columns of \cite[Table~1]{PT21}).
 For these $W$-algebras it is not hard to see that the reduced algebra associated to $U(\g,e)^\ab$ is isomorphic to $\C[x]/(x^2-1)$ as filtered algebras, with the generator $x$ in some positive degree.
 This ensures that $\gr U(\g,e)^\ab$ is not reduced, and Proposition~\ref{P:relatingabelianisations} implies that $S(\g,e)^\ab$ admits nilpotent elements. \end{Remark}